 Using the Metadata Configuration options, you can configure the 689 field.
 This can be done by editing the MARC 21 Bibliographic profile on the Metadata Configuration List page (Configuration Menu > Resources > Cataloging section > Metadata Configuration).

 For more information, see Configuring Cataloging.

 Cataloging the 689 in the MD Editor

 Authority and bibliographic headings support is provided for cataloging the 689 field so that they can be linked to authority records or other bib records using the F3 functionality.
-To use the F3 functionality, the 689 field needs to be the focal point in the of the record in the MD Editor when you press F3.
-Preferred term correction also works on these fields when they are linked.
+To use the F3 functionality, the 689 field needs to be the focal point of the record in the MD Editor when you press F3.
+Preferred-term correction also works on these fields when they are linked.
 See Linking an Authority Record to a Bibliographic Record for more information.

 The headings links are based on how the 689 field maps to the standard 6XX field.
 The mapping is identified as follows:

 - 689 $D p is synonymous with 600

 - 689 $D b is synonymous with 610